Austin Slater Player Props: Giants vs. Rockies

-On Friday, Austin Slater (.321 on-base percentage in past 10 games, 94 points below season-long percentage) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Austin Gomber.
-First pitch is at 10:15 PM ET.
+On Sunday, Austin Slater (.375 slugging percentage in past 10 games, with no homers) and the San Francisco Giants play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
+First pitch is at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Mariners.
+He hit a home run while going 1-for-2 in his previous game against the Rockies.

 Austin Slater Game Info & Props vs. the Rockies